 I had always planned to return to Montana, but career opportunities led me on a long and circuitous path on the way back.
 I worked in various computer and engineering positions, and was fortunate that my employment allowed me to travel much of the country (I have been to every state except Hawaii), and I spent several months to a few years living and working in places such as New York, Atlanta, Dallas, Chicago, Denver, Seattle, Portland, San Francisco and Los Angeles.
 Most of the time was spent in the Phoenix area, where I met my wife and all of my kids were born.

 In 2010, with a new telecommuting job lined up, I moved back to Bozeman at last, and now that I'm home, wild horses will not drag me away again.
-I travel to work in Houston a couple times each month, where I am the Director of Information Technology for MP2 Energy, a rapidly-growing Electric Energy management and retail operation.
-The rest of my time is spent here in Bozeman raising the two young boys I still have at home, gardening and enjoying the outdoors with my lovely wife, or helping my dad on his ranch.
+I work doing electrical, computer, and security engineering for families and companies in Montana and across the country.
+The rest of my time is spent raising the two young boys I still have at home, gardening and enjoying the outdoors with my lovely wife, or helping my dad on his ranch near Harlowton.

 I could go on gushing about Montana for a long while, but I'd rather dive in and serve.
-I feel that Montana needs a leader of integrity, a problem solver, a listener, and above all, a representative of the people of Montana.
+I feel that Montana needs a leader of integrity, a problem solver, a listener, and above all, a representative of the people of Gallatin County and Montanans as a whole.
 I am done with seeing Montana policy sullied by outside influence, while the voices of individual Montanans are hushed and our participation in our own government stifled.
-I truly believe it's time for a fiscally responsible but free-thinking and Independent Representative in US Congress.
+I truly believe it's time for a fiscally responsible but free-thinking and independent Representative in Montana Legislature.
 With your help, I am confident I can be that representative.

 For current personal news, you can view my personal Facebook page at http://facebook.com/DBCampbell2/ where I will do my best to make everything publicly visible.